 Ryzen Budget PC Build

-This page supports the ExplainingComputers YouTube series which details building a budget PC with an AMD Ryzen 3 2200G processor.
-All of the videos in the series will be embedded on this page as they are uploaded to YouTube, together with details of all components used, and various other comments and information that I did not include in the videos!
+This page supports the six-part ExplainingComputers YouTube series which details building a PC with an AMD Ryzen 3 2200G processor.
+All of the videos are embedded below, together with details of all components used, and various other comments and information that I did not include in the videos.

 The processor used in this build is a Ryzen 3 2200G, which can be found on Amazon.com here, or Amazon.co.uk here.
 This an AMD "APU" or "accelerated processing unit", which means that it contains both a CPU, and a GPU, so allowing us to build a PC with fairly decent graphics capabilities without adding a graphics card.